abhibala19/contacts-app/README.md

  7. Birthday Remainder feature is also there

 # How to run
-1. It is advisable to run this project in any IDE (Eclipse or Intellij)
+1. It is advisible to run this project in any IDE (Eclipse or Intellij)
 2. Go to ContactApp.java file
 3. And run the project